 Early engines came with different width generator V belts depending on make model and year, these pulleys range from 3/8" 1/2" 5/8" 3/4", to select the correct pulley for your alternator measure the top width of the belt.
 All these size pulleys are available for alternators.

-Take closer look at pulleys
+Click to take closer look at pulleys